BeTipul

 BeTipul (בטיפול; lit.
-In Therapy) is an Israeli television drama revolving around the personal and professional life of an Israeli psychologist, Reuven Dagan, played by Assi Dayan.
+In Therapy) is an Israeli television drama, winner of the Television Academy Award, revolving around the personal and professional life of an Israeli psychologist, Reuven Dagan, played by Assi Dayan.
 The series portrays a psychologist who treats patients at his clinic five days a week and then seeks psychological treatment for himself.
-Filmmaker Ori Sivan served as the head writer of the series.
+Filmmaker Ori Sivan served as the head writer of the series together with Hagai Levi and Nir Bergman.
+Following the show's success it was bought by HBO, which remade an American version (In Treatment) which was aired two years later.

 Overview

-As of 2009, two seasons have been produced, with co-creators Hagai Levi, Ori Sivan, and Nir Bergman working on a spin-off program in a format similar to the Up series.
-The program has been adapted for audiences in the United States, Argentina, North Macedonia, Serbia, Croatia, Slovenia, Portugal, Poland, Hungary, Czech Republic, Slovakia, Romania, Moldova, Netherlands, Japan, Canada, Russia, Italy, Brazil and France.
+As of 2024, two seasons have been produced, with co-creators Hagai Levi, Ori Sivan, and Nir Bergman working on a spin-off program in a format similar to the Up series.
+The program has been adapted for audiences in the United States, Argentina, North Macedonia, Serbia, Croatia, Slovenia, Portugal, Poland, Hungary, Czech Republic, Slovakia, Romania, Moldova, Netherlands, Japan, Canada, Russia, Italy, Brazil, Chile and France.

 In the first season, the cast included Assi Dayan as Dagan, Gila Almagor as Dagan's own therapist and mentor, Meirav Gruber as his wife, and Ayelet Zurer, Lior Ashkenazi, Maya Maron, Alma Zack and Rami Heuberger as his patients.
 The first season was directed by Nir Bergman, Hagai Levi, Ori Sivan, and Uzi Weill.
 Scriptwriters were Ari Folman, and Asaf Tzipor.

 In the second season, which began in January 2008, a female therapist was considered for the leading role, but the idea was dropped.
 Dagan remained the main character.
 Zack, Heuberger and Almagor continued in their roles from the previous season.
 Other actors joining the cast were Moni Moshonov, Asi Levi, Niv Zilberberg, and Tali Sharon.